frillsdev/frills.dev/src/content/blog/my-media-orbit.md

 What I want to encapsulate here is the kind of media that I consume on a frequent basis.

-Kinda inspired by [Ava's recent traded blog title: Personal Canon](https://blog.avas.space/trade-personal-canon/), but I have also been keen to share my common media consumption for a while.
+Kinda inspired by [Ava's traded blog title: Personal Canon](https://blog.avas.space/trade-personal-canon/), but I have also been keen to share my common media consumption for a while.

 So, here we are with 'Media Orbit'.